theaussiepom/kiosk-retropie/README.md

 - Home Assistant kiosk mode (default): full-screen Chromium
 - RetroPie mode (on-demand): launched by controller input

-The focus is determinism, recoverability, and fail-open behavior (if the HA kiosk isn’t healthy, you can still get into RetroPie).
+The focus is determinism, recoverability, and fail-open behavior.
+If the HA kiosk isn’t healthy, you can still get into RetroPie.

 ## Documentation